PGO

 A difference amplifier subtracts one voltage from another.
 It is similar to a differential amplifier, but is specifically optimized to subtract one voltage from another with accuracy.
 PGO's amplifier is fully differential, meaning that it has both positive and negative outputs.

-In PGO's implementation, the positive input and negative input of the difference amplifier are each preceded by a four input summing amplifier stage.
-This configuration allows the user to both add multiple input signals and subtract multiple input signals.
-Due to the cascaded input switches, the gain of each side of the difference amplifier may be programmed by which jacks are patched and which jacks are left open.
+In PGO's implementation, the positive input and negative input of the difference amplifier are each preceded by a four-input summing amplifier stage.
+This configuration allows the user to simultaneously add and subtract multiple signals.
+Due to the cascading input switches, the gain of each side of the difference amplifier may be programmed by which jacks are patched and which jacks are left open.

 Voltage Reference

 PGO provides a static voltage reference of 1V at its output jack.
 This level corresponds to a luminance value of white, or to the 100% brightness level of an RGB channel.
-This reference voltage may be patched anywhere in your system, or back to one of the inputs on PGO.
+This reference voltage may be patched anywhere in your system, or to the inputs on PGO.

 Example Patches